 Selection of candidates for director and deliberating and recommending details of director compensation

-The voluntary Nomination and Remuneration Committee (chaired by an external director) is composed of five directors (two of whom are internal directors and three of whom are external directors), with a majority of members being external directors.
+The voluntary Nomination and Remuneration Committee (chaired by an external director) is composed of seven directors (three of whom are internal directors and four of whom are external directors), with a majority of members being external directors.

 Focusing on Compliance as an Important Management Issue